bipinkrish/Link-Bypasser-Bot/README.md

 # link-bypasser-telegram-bot

 # How to USE
-add your bot token in TOKEN variable
+add your bot token in TOKEN env

 # Commands to set in bot